wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/specifying-a-delivery-delay-on-messages.md

 ## Synapse configuration

-The synapse configuration for this sample scenario is as follows:
+Given below are the synapse configurations that are required for mediating the above use case.

+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml tab="Proxy Service 1"
 <proxy name="JMSDelivery" startOnLoad="true" trace="disable" transports="https http">